• Skip to main content

 Sourdough starter is a natural substitution for instant yeast or other leavening agents.
 It collects wild yeast from its surrounding environment, traps it in a mix of water and flour, rises, and then can be added to more water, flour, and salt to be made into sourdough bread.

-Learn how to make your very own sourdough starter with the step-by-step tutorial.
+Learn how to make a sourdough starter with a step-by-step tutorial.

 Once a starter is active it requires regular "feedings".
 When properly fed, a sourdough starter will double in size in a matter of 6-8 hours.
 This is what is then used to give rise to that iconic sourdough bread.